CodeCrew-CodeSchool/SideQuests/src/docs/Blog/2024/Mikemike8/Growth-mindset.md

 ### What does Growth mind set means to me ?

  Growth mindset means to me you are always on the constant growth of learning.
 Whether its a journey educationally , or just improving the mind .
-Its the will itself  to Embrace  the challenge of new a concept where's there's ever evolving world there's an ever growing mind.
+Its the will itself  to Embrace  the challenge of new a concept that makes you human .Where's there's ever evolving world there's an ever growing mind.

  # Reminder
  Have Patience